 But while we are on the subject…

-You can test just about any canned joke to see if the joke will get sufficient laughs in advance — particularly those jokes that can be transformed into personalized stories because even if someone has heard the original joke, they won’t recognize it.
+Testing a canned joke in advance can help determine if it will get sufficient laughs, especially if it can be transformed into a personalized story.
+Even if someone has heard the original joke, they won’t recognize it in its new form.

 Using New or Original Material